-BIOL 2401 Human Anatomy and Physiology I
+BIOL 2401 Human Anatomy and Physiology I (4 semester hours)

 BIOL 2401L Human Anatomy and Physiology I Lab

 The anatomy and physiology of cells, tissues and organs, the architectural plan of the human body and the integument, skeletal, muscular and nervous systems.
 Prerequisite: BIOL 1325.